 In order to identify the right cleaning solution for your application, first, you need to understand how these two approaches differ in their working.

-Water-based cleaning relies on chemical additives and agitation in most cases.
+Aqueous cleaning relies on chemical additives and agitation in most cases.
 Detergents, surfactants, emulsifiers or buffers are added to the water to facilitate and enhance its cleaning performance for the removal of contaminants.
-The process can also be aided by heat, agitation and time.
+Aqueous cleaning can also be aided by heat, agitation and time.

 Mostly, multiple wash stations are followed by rinsing baths to remove any residues.
 Parts are then dried with heaters or blowers.